LandSandBoat/lsb-wiki/Staff-Conduct.md

-Official Members of Project Topaz agree to uphold this Code of Conduct.
+Official Members of Topaz Next agree to uphold this Code of Conduct.
 These staff members can be identified by:
 - On GitHub: The tag `Member` is next to their name on Pull Requests, Issues, and comments
 - On Discord: They have the `Staff` role, which also makes their name appear yellow.